nicholas-long/ngramdb/README.md

 - entrypoint to run one single cycle of ngram.
 - one cycle is defined as one pass over all IDs with programs that have dependencies that have changed since the last time the program was run.
 - returns a status code of 1 if nothing was run
-- dumb simple implementation: run everything and let the checksum optimization deal with problems
+- run all IDs in topological order

 ## subcommand: run-single